Yainer Diaz Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the sixth-ranked team ERA among all MLB pitching staffs (3.84).
+- The Rangers' 3.82 team ERA ranks sixth among all MLB pitching staffs.

-- Rangers pitchers combine to give up the seventh-fewest home runs in baseball (84 total, one per game).
+- The Rangers allow the sixth-fewest home runs in baseball (85 total, one per game).

-- Eovaldi (9-3 with a 2.82 ERA and 101 strikeouts in 105 1/3 innings pitched) aims for his 10th victory when he makes the start for the Rangers, his 17th of the season.
+- Heaney gets the start for the Rangers, his 16th of the season.
+He is 5-5 with a 4.38 ERA and 81 strikeouts through 78 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.